Large-scale peculiar velocities in the universe: Observational signatures of peculiar motions

 \subsection{Doppler-like dipoles in the number counts}

+Observationally speaking, the high isotropy of the CMB seems to provide irrefutable evidence that our universe is highly uniform on large enough scales.
+Following the theoretical arguments of~\cite{1984MNRAS.206..377E}, however, this belief has been recently put under question.
+The reason can be traced to number of reports claimed dipolar anisotropies in the number counts of distant sources that appeared in disagreement with their CMB counterpart both in magnitude and in direction.
+It was the differences in the dipole amplitudes, in particular, that raised the major questions, which went as far as to doubt the validity of the Cosmological Principle itself.
+Such scenarios have also been proposed in the past, though primarily as theoretical alternatives.
+The reader is referred to \S~\ref{sssNCDs} here for a brief discussion of the observations and to the recent review of~\cite{2025RvMP...97d1001S} for details and more references.

+The question of the Cosmological Principle lies outside the scope of this review.
+We will therefore outline here the results of the simple, though informative, study of~\cite{1992ApJ...395...34B} on the peculiar-velocity effects on the number counts of distant astrophysical sources, referring the reader to studies, such as those of~\cite{2011PhRvD..84d3516C,2022JCAP...01..061C} for example, for more extensive treatments.

 Depending on their aims, typical cosmological studies employ two alternative reference frames.
 These are the energy (or Landau-Lifshitz) frame and the particle (or Eckart) frame, with associated 4-velocity vectors $u_a^{(E)}$ and $u_a^{(N)}$ respectively.
 In the former, the energy-flux vector is zero by default, while in the latter it is the particle-flux vector that vanishes (see decompositions (\ref{NatNa}) next).
-In a general spacetime the aforementioned coordinate systems are distinct, but in our homogeneous and isotropic FRW background, where all physical phenomena obey the (strict) cosmological principle, $u_a^{(E)}$ are $u_a^{(N)}$ are assumed to coincide.
+In a general spacetime the aforementioned coordinate systems are distinct, but in our homogeneous and isotropic FLRW background, where all physical phenomena obey the (strict) cosmological principle, $u_a^{(E)}$ are $u_a^{(N)}$ are assumed to coincide.

 Let us consider a distribution of astrophysical sources (e.g.~supernovae, radio galaxies, etc) with 4-current density $\mathcal{N}_a$.
+As in \S~\ref{sssNC} before, the sources are at sufficiently high redshifts to ignore their individual peculiar velocities and treat them as comoving.
+Also, the number counts are measured locally (i.e.~at the same spacetime event) by the tilted and the CMB observers.
 Expressed relative to the CMB and the tilted frames, the 4-current density decomposes as

 respectively~\cite{2008PhR...465...61T,2012reco.book.....E}.
 In the above $n=-\mathcal{N}_au^a$ and $\tilde{n}= -\mathcal{N}_a\tilde{u}^a$ are the number densities of the sources, while $\mathcal{J}_a=h_a{}^b\mathcal{N}_b$ and $\tilde{\mathcal{J}}_a=\tilde{h}_a{}^b\mathcal{N}_b$ are their source/particle flux vectors, as measured by the associated observers (with $\mathcal{J}_au^a=0= \tilde{\mathcal{J}}_a\tilde{u}^a$).